Omnichord for Ableton Live

 - The Omni Strum rack lets you play any chords on your MIDI keyboard and it’ll arpeggiate them as though played on an Omnichord.
 This lets you play chord types and voicings not possible with the original hardware instruments.

 - Triads and Sevenths racks trigger diatonic chord strums using single keys.
 Just set the key and scale of the rack to match your song and all chord strums will be in key.
 All strums will be triggered in identical inversions to the original Omnichord and higher and lower octaves change the range of strum.

 - Synced racks have the strum speed synced to DAW tempo.
 Useful for when you want strums or arpeggios to be perfectly in tempo with your track.

-Arp, organ and drum sounds are Omni racks.
+Arp, organ and drum sounds are Omni racks in Ableton Live 11.

 - Adventure 00:00

 - Spaced Out 00:00